jasondebolt/React-Starter-App/README.md

 You can initialize this.state via assignment operator in your constructor with an object.
 Any other method (lifecycle or custom) except for render use this.setStre({key: value}).
 You only need a constructor if your component reqires its own state OR you need to use this.method = this.method.bind(this).
+Within a component, you are free to store additional fields directly on 'this' as long at the field has nothing to do with anything visual.
+For example, a timer instance can be stored as this.timer within componentDidMount.
+Teardown the timer in componentWillUnmount.
+If you dont use something in render(), it shouldn't be in state.